- Beginner’s luck has netted many first-timers fortunes thanks to meme coins

 Humans (and Sparrows) Are Low Risk Creatures

-In 2013 a group of students at an Israeli university divided an area of land into two sides, both of which had holes filled with food – one side had more holes with less food in each hole, while the other had fewer holes but each hole contained more food.
-The few-holes side was considered the ‘high-risk’ side and the many-holes side was considered the ‘low risk’ side.
+In 2013, a group of students at an Israeli university divided an area of land into two sides, both of which had holes filled with food – one side had more holes with less food in each hole, while the other had fewer holes, but each hole contained more food.
+The few-holes side was considered the ‘high-risk’ side, and the many-holes side was considered the ‘low-risk’ side.

-This shows that, over time, risky behaviour tends to be eliminated in favour of a more ‘sure bet’, despite the fact that the gains may be reduced.
+This shows that, over time, risky behaviour tends to be eliminated in favour of a more ‘sure bet’ despite the fact that the gains may be reduced.
 Only with experience does this happen, usually the experience of a big gamble not paying off, leading us to reduce our risk.

-Experienced traders nearly always take the low-risk bet where the chances of success are higher but the prize is smaller.
-Novices on the other hand don’t necessarily know the odds of their trade coming off, and as a result they don’t sell when the experienced trader does – instead, as we saw in 2017, they hold for a 100x or 1,000x gain, much to the chagrin of the experienced trader.
+Experienced traders nearly always take the low-risk bet where the chances of success are higher, but the prize is smaller.
+Novices, on the other hand, don’t necessarily know the odds of their trade coming off, and as a result, they don’t sell when the experienced trader does – instead, as we saw in 2017, they hold for a 100x or 1,000x gain, much to the chagrin of the experienced trader.

 Flow Theory Explains Beginner’s Luck

 A theory that can help explain the attitude of new traders is called ‘flow theory’.
-Flow theory states that beginners to a chance-based pursuit find success more regularly because, unlike old hands, they don’t take strategies and plans into account, they just go with the flow.
-In contrast, professional traders are always considering their next move, checking charts for bullish or bearish divergences, keeping an eye on sentiment, and a dozen other things that factor into their decision making.
+Flow theory states that beginners to a chance-based pursuit find success more regularly because, unlike old hands, they don’t take strategies and plans into account; they just go with the flow.
+In contrast, professional traders are always considering their next move, checking charts for bullish or bearish divergences, keeping an eye on sentiment, and a dozen other things that factor into their decision-making.

-These considerations are supposed to increase a trader’s fortunes, but sometimes they can lead to the trader’s judgement being clouded and closing a deal at the wrong point.
-A less experienced trader however is not encumbered by these worries and simply continues to hold in blissful ignorance, watching as it continues to rise inexorably.
+These considerations are supposed to increase a trader’s fortunes, but sometimes, they can lead to the trader’s judgement being clouded and closing a deal at the wrong point.
+A less experienced trader, however, is not encumbered by these worries and simply continues to hold in blissful ignorance, watching as it continues to rise inexorably.

 The Toll of a Bear Market

 These theories and examples of beginner’s luck show how being experienced in the trading world can, under certain conditions, be more of a hindrance than a help.
-Of course, in anything other than a 2017-style bull run the professional trader will almost always win out over the novice, but it shows the advantage of having a newcomer’s approach in a raging bull market.
+Of course, in anything other than a 2017-style bull run, the professional trader will almost always win out over the novice, but it shows the advantage of having a newcomer’s approach in a raging bull market.

 Going through a full market cycle strips almost every trader of this naivety and scatter-gun scatter-gun approach fairly quickly.
-If they are still in the game when the new market cycle arrives, the experience can have a profound effect on their psychology – they can be more skeptical of a market recovery and can therefore miss out on gains that a virgin trader is ignorant of, the latter throwing money around left right and center and making bank while the now experienced trader scoffs and proclaims it to be a bull trap.
+If they are still in the game when the new market cycle arrives, the experience can have a profound effect on their psychology – they can be more skeptical of a market recovery and can, therefore, miss out on gains that a virgin trader is ignorant of, the latter throwing money around left right and center and making bank while the now experienced trader scoffs and proclaims it to be a bull trap.

 Throw Off the Shackles…If You Can

-In the right conditions, beginner’s luck can be a huge advantage, but it can be a real challenge for a bear-hardened trader to open themselves up to the kind of free-wheeling mentality that making the most of a silly season requires.
-Recognizing when the market is in this silly season phase, throwing off the bear shackles and recapturing a little of that beginner’s luck outlook however can be very hard, especially after a chastening experience like 2017-2020.
-It can though be the difference between making gains and making life-changing gains.
+Recognizing when the market is in this silly season phase, throwing off the bear shackles and recapturing a little of that beginner’s luck outlook, however, can be very hard, especially after a chastening experience like 2017-2020.
+It can, though, be the difference between making gains and making life-changing gains.